 Operational Interface

-WorldModel™ OS
+WorldModel OS

 The operational interface layer that turns WorldModel™ from a concept into a deployable, governed system across a real destination.
+Schemas, APIs, and adapters that let existing AV, interactive, enterprise, and facility systems cooperate without a rip-and-replace rebuild.

-Why an "OS" Layer Exists
+Why an “OS” layer exists

 Most venues are a patchwork of systems that were never designed to coordinate.
 Each subsystem may work well on its own, but the destination still fails in the seams: contradictory rules, disconnected state, duplicated identity handling, brittle integrations, and operational surprises when something changes.